-Science Knows How Much We Should Masturbate to Avoid Prostate Cancer
+Science Knows Exactly How Much Masturbation Can Help Avoid Prostate Cancer

 Everyone knows that Harvard University is the best, most smartest (yes, most smartest) university in the whole entire galaxy — it’s filled with egg-headed super geniuses who eat, breathe and dream science 27 hours a day.
 So when Harvard researchers say that masturbating 21 times a month can help us avoid prostate cancer, we better listen.

-A Harvard study of 31,925 men published in the journal European Urology, found that men can reduce their risk of contracting prostate cancer by 33% just by ejaculating 21 times a month.
+A Harvard study of 31,925 men published in the journal European Urology found that men can reduce their risk of contracting prostate cancer by 33% just by ejaculating 21 times per month.

 That may sound weirdly specific, but researchers looked at the number of prostate cancer screenings and prostate biopsies (when pathologists examine tissue removed from the prostate) and found a correlation between men who frequently ejaculated and those who had lower levels of a prostate-specific antigen (PSA), bodily toxins that indicate a higher risk for prostate cancer.